hadrien-pouget/MARL_Basic/README.md

 test.py contains code for testing the policies (although some of the testing code is implemented on the game's end.)

 # Visualising
-Can be unique to each env, using jupyter notebooks for now.
+Can be unique to each env, using jupyter notebooks for now. plot_utils.py has some useful stuff

 # Utils
-A lot of generally useful functions for visualising, etc are put utils.py
+A lot of generally useful functions for are put utils.py

-# Notes
-I've removed:
-- some games
-- empirical testing
-- ability to treat game like an environment (with a step and reset function)

-from the code, when making it use separate priors.
-These could pretty easily be added back in.